aralroca/aralroca.com/posts/teaful.md

 ## What other benefits does it have?

+In this section of the article we'll see a few of the many things that can be done.

+If you use Teaful in a small project you'll be able to move fast without tools like Redux or Mobx that can be overkill.
+Also, if you use it in large projects they will be more maintainable and won't grow in code.

-### Create store properties on fly
+### Creating store properties on the fly

-You can consume and update properties that do not yet exist in the store and define them on fly.
+You can consume and update nonexistent store properties and define them on the fly.

 ```js
 const { useStore } = createStore()